Treating NAVICULAR Syndrome without Horseshoes

 Cadaver cross-sections above showing a normal hoof on left, and a contracted hoof on right.
 Before the hoof on the right had been trimmed, there were high bars and heels jamming up into the hoof capsule, putting pressure on the navicular area, and inhibiting heel expansion and concussion absorption.

-First attempt at a better trim, closer to the method of Dr. Hiltrud Strasser, although still not entirely correct.
+First attempt at a better trim.
 The heels, bars and frogs look good, but the toes are too long.

 Second attempt at the trim--toe length better, but heels, frogs and bars need to come down a bit.
 The LF shows a good example of the moonsickle area being left in the toe area of the sole, which is good, although the moonsickle extends too far back on the inside.
 It should end opposite the tip of the frog, not go further back than this.
 The LH appears to have the sole not concaved all the way out to the white line in the inside quarter, as it should have.